 Imagine a customer searches for a product or service like yours.
 Or, they search for your brand name.
 Or, maybe, they found your website through social media.

 No matter the journey that led a customer to your website, how do you get them to be engaged so that they stay on your website and become a customer?

-Websites that are designed well increase that engagement — and leads to conversions.
-Good web design can forever impact how your audience thinks about your brand.
+Websites that are designed well increase that engagement and lead to conversions.
+Good web design can forever impact how your audience thinks about your brand, so it's important to find a web design company to assist you in transforming your website.
 There are more than a billion websites on the Internet (that’s a lot of content), so you want your website to be good.

 How to Capture Your Audiences' Attention With Web Design